-If you've seen a better price online, give us a call and we'll beat it!
+If you've seen a better price online, give us a chance to match or beat it!

 We realize that getting the lowest price is not always the only important factor in your buying decision, but it is increasingly more important in today's tough

 economic times.
-So, we do offer to match competitors prices with our Lowest Price Guarantee!
+So, we do offer to match or beat competitors prices whenever possible with our Lowest Price Guarantee!

 To Match or Beat a Price Call: 1-800-201-1193